 MMWA Publications and Promotions

-Beginning in May, Mid Michigan Waste Authority plans to offer six all in one drop off days for household problem wastes, including paint, electronics, and hazardous waste, as well as two document shredding events.
-The program will run from May through October and is free to residents of Saginaw County, Bethany Township, Village of Breckenridge, and Wheeler Township.
+Beginning in May, Mid Michigan Waste Authority plans to offer five all in one drop off days for household problem wastes, including paint, electronics, and hazardous waste, as well as two document shredding events.
+The program will run from May through September and is free to residents of Saginaw County, Bethany Township, Village of Breckenridge, and Wheeler Township.
 The events cannot accept waste from businesses, farms, schools, or non-profit organizations.
 Appointments are required.

 The Loop Guide provides curbside solid waste service details for residents of Mid Michigan Waste Authority (MMWA) member communities.
 These trash, recycling, and yard waste guidelines are in place to provide residents an efficient, safe, cost-effective services program.
 By following these guidelines, you will ensure the health and safety of collection workers and experience curbside service without interruption.